Nursing 406 - Adult Health Care » Spring 2020 » Chapter 29 Quiz

 A client in the hospital informs the nurse he “feels like his heart is racing and can't catch his breath.”
 What does the nurse understand occurs as a result of a tachydysrhythmia?

-It increases afterload.
+B. It increases preload.

-It increases preload.
+D. It increases afterload.

 Question #55